brpo01/Project-Documentation/Project-14.md

 ## Step 1: Simulating a typical CI/CD Pipeline for a PHP Based application
     This is a continuation of Project 11 through Project 13.
     Note: Create servers required for an environment you are working with at the moment only.
-For example, when doing deployments for development, do not create servers for integration, pentest, or production yet).
+For example, when doing deployments for development, do not create servers for integration, pentest, or production yet.

 ### Step 1.1: Set Up
 #### Ansible inventory should look like this: